smitipachnanda/C-67/Story.md

-Once upon a time there were two friends rabbit and the tortoise. the tortoise was the wise one whereas the rabbit was proud one.
+Once upon a time there were two friends rabbit and the tortoise.
+The rabbit was kind hearted & wise.
+The tortoise was jealous of the rabbit's speed and wanted to prove everyone that he was the wiser one.
-One day the tortoise and the rabbit fell into an argument.
-The rabbit said that he was the faster and the wiser one..
-On the contrary the tortoise said being smart doesn't mean that you are the wiser one.
-The fox naned Casper was listenning to their conversation and suggested that there should be a race to see who was the faster & wiser one.